Premature birth statistics

 General UK premature birth statistics

-Of the births that were preterm in the UK:
+Of the births that were preterm in the England and Wales in 2021:

 Medical advances mean that we are getting better at treating preterm babies but the chances of survival still depend on gestational age (week of pregnancy) at time of birth.